warrickpk/github-example/index.md

+---
+title: Github Pages Example
+---
-Mountains and Hills in the UK
+Mountains and Lakes in the UK
 ===================

-England is not very mountainous.
+Engerland is not very mountainous.
 But has some tall hills, and maybe a mountain or two depending on your definition.